arieslee99/Click-N-Grow/README.md

 - As a user, I want to be able to purchase a seed from a store, and add it to my garden.
 - As a user, I want to be able to select a plant in the garden and remove it.
 - As a user, I want to be able to select a ripe plant in my inventory and sell it.
 - As a user, I want to be able to keep track of how much a plant is watered or fertilized.

+## References
+- Implementation of JsonReader and JsonWriter is based on JsonSerializationDemo
+  - methods were adjusted based on my own project's parameters, specifications, etc.
+- Override of equals method in Plant based on https://dzone.com/articles/java-cloning-even-copy-constructors-are-not-suffic